Carmel Snow

-Carmel Snow, born Carmel White (21 August 1887 – 7 May 1961), was the editor-in-chief of the American edition of Harper's Bazaar from 1934 to 1958; and the chair of the magazine's editorial board.
+Carmel Snow (born Carmel White; 21 August 1887 – 7 May 1961) was the editor-in-chief of the American edition of Harper's Bazaar from 1934 to 1958; and the chair of the magazine's editorial board.
 She was famously quoted as saying, "Elegance is good taste, plus a dash of daring".

-History
+Biography

 Early life

-She was born in St Justin's, Dalkey, Dublin, to Peter White, a merchant tailor, and Annie Meyne.
+She was born in St Justin's, Dalkey, Dublin, Ireland to Peter White, a merchant tailor, and Annie Meyne.
 After her father's death from pneumonia on April 7, 1893, she and her mother Annie moved to America.
 Her mother eventually became a noted dressmaker for wealthy New York socialites.

-In 1903 Carmel attended school at a convent in Brussels; the Soeurs de Sainte-Marie is where she mastered her understanding of French.
+In 1903, Carmel attended school at a convent in Brussels; the Soeurs de Sainte-Marie is where she mastered her understanding of French.